Literary Arts

 Opening Hours

-Literary Arts is open for coffee and pastries at 7:00 a.m. everyday!
+Literary Arts is open for coffee and pastries starting at 8:00 a.m.
+Monday through Friday, and at 9:00 a.m.
+Saturday and Sunday!
 Our bookstore is open from 10:00 a.m. (although you may purchase a book off the shelf at the coffee counter).
 We close at 8:00 p.m.
 Monday through Saturday, and at 7:00 p.m. on Sundays.

 Cafe Menu

 We have a full food and beverage menu, including a rotating selection of beer and wine.
-Breakfast and lunch, including soup, salad, and sandwiches are available from 7:00 a.m. through 4:00 p.m., and a selection of “night bites” are available from 4:00 p.m. until close.
-Click here to view the full menu.
+Breakfast and lunch, including soup, salad, and sandwiches are available from 8:00 a.m. weekdays and 9:00 a.m. on weekends through 4:00 p.m., and a selection of “night bites” are available from 4:00 p.m. until close.
+Click here to view the full menu (updated April 2026).

 Map & Directions